mdowst/PSNotes/README.md

 ```
 [top](#psnotes)
 ## Output and Run Notes
 When you create a note in the PSNotes module you assign an alias to it.
 You can use this alias at any time to output, copy, or run a note.
 Simply type the name of the alias and hit enter to output it to your PowerShell console.
-You can also add the `-copy` switch to have the note copied to your clipboard, or use the `-run` to execute the note directly.
+You can also add the `-copy` switch to have the note copied to your clipboard or use the `-run` to execute the note directly.

 ###### Example 1: Output the note to the console
 This example gets the note/code snippet with the alias "MyNote" and outputs it to the console.